ShaoqingRen/SPP_net/README.md

 ### Introduction

-This is a re-implementation of the object detection algorithm described in the ECCV 2014 paper “Spatial Pyramid Pooling in Deep Convolutional Networks for Visual Recognition”.
+This is a re-implementation of the object detection algorithm described in the ECCV 2014 paper "Spatial Pyramid Pooling in Deep Convolutional Networks for Visual Recognition".
 This re-implementation should reproduce the object detection results reported in the paper up to some statistical variance.
 The models used in the paper are trained/fine-tuned using cuda-convnet, while the model attached with this code is trained/fine-tuned using Caffe, for the ease of code release.

 The implementation of image classification training/testing has not been included, but the network configuration files can be found directly in this code.